kalachlegends/kalachlegends_blog/content/en/posts/sofle_keyboard_my_impressions/index.md

 **Conclusion:**

 - With its custom combos and expandability, I think this can become the best keyboard out there.
 The only thing I’d change is the switches — I’d replace them with laptop-style ones.
-- **Sofle** is not only a file sharer but also a terminal machine, a Bluetooth connector, and a *2000x accelerator*.
+- **Sofle** is not only a file sharer but also a terminal machine, a Bluetooth connector, and a *2000x accelerator*.index.md